elben/elben.github.io/posts/2014-10-20-trifecta-clojurescript-om-coreasync.markdown

 ---
 layout: post
-title: The Trifecta of ClojureScript, Om and core.async
+postTitle: The Trifecta of ClojureScript, Om and core.async
 categories: blog
 tags: clojure
 ---